Waypoints: Community Indicators

 BETWEEN 2004-2013, THE GULF OF MAINE WARMED 2°C, A RATE FASTER THAN 99.9% OF THE GLOBAL OCEAN

-Please see below for a comprehensive breakdown of town-specific data included in Waypoints:
+Please see the following links for a comprehensive breakdown of town-specific data included in this publication.

 QUESTIONS OR FEEDBACK?